Yvntrix/Yvntrix/README.md

   <img src='https://readme-typing-svg.herokuapp.com?size=22&color=CA4245&center=true&height=45&lines=Frontend+Developer;Always+Learning+New+Things;Nice+to+meet+you+!+%3A)'/>
 </p>

 <p>Currently a Junior Developer at Wildcard Data Solutions Inc. with a degree in Bachelor of Science in Information Technology and a passion for programming.
-My Github profile showcases my projects.
+My Github profile showcases my projects, ranging from web development to mobile apps.
 I aim for clean, efficient, and well-documented code, and I'm always eager to learn and collaborate.
 Feel free to reach out to me if you have any questions or project ideas.
 Thanks for stopping by!
 </p>

 <!---